-The library offers Augustana online students off-campus access to the library's electronic resources via a proxy server.
-The login is now your Moodle/My.Augie login.

-For password information or to report a problem call the library at 605.274.4921 or by e-mailing a librarian at augielibrarians@gmail.com.
+The library provides Augustana students off-campus access to the library's electronic resources via a proxy server.
+You need to login using your Augustana credentials as you do for My.Augie or Canvas.
+If you are unable to login, please contact the library at 605.274.4921 or augielibrarians@augie.edu.